fbgallet/roam-extension-speech-to-roam/README.md

 A SmartBlock command is also provided: `<%SPEECHTOROAM%>`, see the example of SmartBlock at the end of this doc.

-⚠️ _Currently, this extension doesn't work entirly on either the MacOS desktop app or the Mobile app : microphone is not yet supported, so vocal notes recording and transcription can't be achieved.
+⚠️ _Currently, voice recording isn't possible on either the MacOS desktop app or the Mobile app : microphone is not yet supported, so vocal notes transcription can't be achieved.
 But all commands relying only on text (like AI completion or post-processing) are available.
 The extensions works properly on all browsers (desktop and mobile, MacOs, iOS, Windows or Android) and on Windows desktop app._

 ## To be done right after installation